UBC-MDS/DSCI_532_GROUP_109/work_contract.md

 - We agree to clearly and explicitly outline division of work responsibilities to avoid any ambiguity, miscommunication of expectations, or degradation of performance

-- We agree to hold each other to the highest standards of performance and ensure each Member is contributing meaningfully and substantially to the goal of achieving an A+ grade for the project
+- We agree to hold each other accountable to the highest standards of performance and ensure each Member is actively and meaningfully contributing to the goal of achieving an A+ grade for the project

 - To ensure the contributions of each Member are equitable with respect to quantity, quality and timeliness, the Team will hold a formal project review at the start of each weekly lab to discuss and immediately remedy any issues in this regard